prashantmore45/Amazon-Clone/README.md

-Hi, this project is just a clone of amazon E-commerce website.
+Hi, this project is just a clone of Amazon E-commerce website.

 # Amazon Clone

-A front-end clone of the Amazon homepage built using HTML and CSS.
+A front-end clone of the Amazon homepage built using HTML, CSS and JAVASCRIPT.
 This project replicates the layout, navigation bar, product grid, and footer of the original Amazon website, giving hands-on experience with responsive design and real-world UI structuring.

 ## 📌 Features